Clkwong3/infinite-edit/README.md

 ## Tools

-Provide a list of tools needed to interact with your project effectively.
+Here are the essential tools you'll need to interact with Infinite-Edit effectively:

+- Web Browser: Any modern web browser such as Chrome, Firefox, or Brave is suitable for using Infinite-Edit.
+- Internet Connection: An internet connection is required for the initial setup and synchronization of your notes and code snippets.

 ## Technology Stack